Princetonlaan 8a, 3584 CB, Utrecht landac.geo@uu.nl

 The conference takes place on 1 and 2 July 2026.
 An event for Early Career Researchers follows on 3 July.

-Accepted sessions will be published online and a subsequent call for abstracts will open on 26 January 2026 and close on 22 February 2026.
-Acceptance of papers will be communicated by 3 March 2026.
+The Call for abstracts will close on 27 February 2026.
+Acceptance of papers will be communicated by 10 March 2026.

-Registration will open in February 2026 and close at the end of June 2026.
+Registration will open 2 March 2026 and close at the end of June 2026.

 Please note: Visa application procedures to the EU are lengthy.
-We strongly advise you to book an appointment well ahead of time.
+We strongly advise you to book an appointment with VSF well ahead of time.

 As last year, the conference will be integrated into the LANDac Summer School hosted by Utrecht University Summer School.
 The LANDac Summer School will take place from 29 June to 10 July 2026.
 Summer School participation fees include full access to the conference.
 Registration for the Summer School will open soon.